 Rock cutting/processing is a core field in civil engineering, tunnel construction, special foundation engineering, in natural stone extraction and at interfaces between rock and structures.
 It comprises loosening, shaping and reducing rock to transportable sizes or to specified dimensions – precisely, in a controlled manner and ideally with low vibration levels.
 Especially in sensitive environments, such as inner-city settings or near protected building fabric, non-explosive rock removal is used.
 Here, hydraulic splitting with hydraulic rock and concrete splitters plays a key role.
 In combined tasks where rock masses and concrete structural members meet, concrete demolition shear as well as other hydraulic tools can be integrated into the process.
 This contribution examines definition, methods, areas of application, planning and safety – with particular focus on proven, non-explosive procedures and their embedding in professional workflows.
+In addition to technical execution, the emphasis is on predictable outcomes, minimized overbreak and compliant documentation for acceptance and audit purposes.

-Definition: What is meant by rock cutting/processing
+Definition: What is meant by rock cutting/processing?

 Rock cutting/processing refers to the entirety of methods used to loosen, remove, structure, break down into transportable pieces or bring natural rock to dimension.
 These include in particular drilling, splitting, cutting, milling, chiseling and secondary crushing.
 The objective is controlled modification of the rock mass along planned separation planes, while complying with specifications for vibration, noise, dust, stability and dimensional accuracy.
 While blasting is often used in remote areas, in sensitive zones non-explosive rock removal methods such as hydraulic splitting with rock and concrete splitters prevail.
 Where rock and concrete structures are tied together, concrete demolition shear complement the sequence, for example when separating foundations, shotcrete shells or anchor head areas.
+Clear scoping, acceptance criteria and an evidence-based approach to emissions and tolerances underpin professional execution.

 Methods and procedures in rock cutting/processing

 The choice of method depends on geology, location, environmental requirements, construction logistics and target geometry.
 In practice, a combination of procedures has proven itself: drilling for preparation, hydraulic splitting for crack initiation and guidance, followed by secondary crushing, sorting and haulage logistics.
 Sawing, milling or chiseling are additionally used when defined edges, smooth separation faces or profile adjustments are required.
+Selection matrices that weigh emission thresholds, access conditions, schedule and disposal routes support reliable method decisions and reduce interface risks.

 Hydraulic splitting with rock and concrete splitters

 With hydraulic splitting, a borehole is drilled and a splitting cylinder is inserted.
 Hydraulic pressure generates wedge forces that initiate cracks in the rock and guide them in a controlled manner.
 Advantages are low vibration levels, low noise emissions and very good controllability of the fracture line – properties used in rock excavation and tunnel construction, in natural stone extraction as well as in special applications with strict requirements.
 Appropriately sized hydraulic power units supply the splitters with the necessary pressure and flow rate; precise sizing reduces cycle times, protects equipment and increases process reliability.
+When sequencing, stepwise pressure ramping and visual or instrumented crack tracking improve directional control and limit collateral damage to adjacent structures.

 Drilling as preparatory work

 The drilling pattern sets the framework for splitting forces and crack propagation.
 Key parameters are hole diameter, depth, spacing and orientation relative to natural jointing.
 Cleaned boreholes and precise positioning are crucial to minimize friction losses and to transmit wedge forces effectively into the rock mass.
 In water-bearing zones, flushing and dewatering concepts must be planned to ensure the effectiveness of the splitting technique and the safety of the worksite.
+Templates, laser guidance and systematic tolerance checks enhance positional accuracy, reduce rework and stabilize cycle times.

 Mechanical cutting and sawing

 Wire sawing and cutoff saw methods are used when dimensionally accurate separation faces and defined edges are required, for example for block extraction or precise openings in rock faces.
-In areas with concrete–rock transitions, this produces clean cut surfaces that are subsequently further processed by splitting or by using concrete demolition shear.
+In areas with concrete-rock transitions, this produces clean cut surfaces that are subsequently further processed by splitting or by using concrete demolition shear.
+Cooling water management, slurry capture and edge protection measures preserve surface quality and facilitate subsequent handling.

 Milling and chiseling

 Rotary milling cutters and chiseling tools are used to create profiles, smooth contours or remove softer rocks.
 These methods must be selected based on the material, as they can produce higher vibrations.
 In tunnel construction and special demolition, they are used specifically where rock surfaces must be refined or geometrically adjusted.
+Tool selection, impact energy settings and feed rates should be adapted to minimize resonance effects and comply with vibration thresholds.

 Thermal and waterjet methods

 Flame jetting and high-pressure water jetting are niche methods for specific rocks or surface requirements.
 They require separate occupational safety measures as well as careful assessment with regard to emissions, water treatment and permits.
 As a rule, they are combined with the mechanical and hydraulic methods mentioned above.
+Water capture, filtration and recycling, along with control of aerosols and rebound, must be planned early to ensure compliance.

 Areas of application and typical tasks

 Rock cutting/processing ranges from small profile adjustments to large-volume rock removal.
-The focus is on rock excavation and tunnel construction, natural stone extraction, tasks at concrete–rock interfaces in concrete demolition and special demolition, precise strip-out and cutting in existing structures with rock contact as well as special applications under confined or particularly sensitive boundary conditions.
+The focus is on rock excavation and tunnel construction, natural stone extraction, tasks at concrete-rock interfaces in concrete demolition and special demolition, precise strip-out and cutting in existing structures with rock contact as well as special applications under confined or particularly sensitive boundary conditions.
+Additional use cases include structural clearances for utility corridors and selective removal near vibration-sensitive equipment.

 Rock excavation and tunnel construction

 In the excavation of adits, cross passages or emergency bays, controlled crack guidance is essential.
 Hydraulic splitting with rock and concrete splitters enables low-vibration excavation along predefined lines, reduces the risk of subsequent rockfalls and protects adjacent structures.
 In tunnels with shotcrete lining, concrete elements can be removed with concrete demolition shear before the rock is split in a targeted manner – clear separation of tasks increases safety and quality.
+Instrumented monitoring of PPV and convergence supports on-the-fly optimization of drilling grids and pressure steps.

 Natural stone extraction